-Ecological Management Plan 5 - 10 year maintenance schedule Dates Year 1 (2014) Year 2 (2015) Year 3 (2016) Year 4 (2017) Year 5 (2018) Habitat or Task Description Jul -Oct Jul -Jul -Oct Jan Apr Jul -Oct Jan Apr Jan Apr Oct Jan Apr Oct Jan Apr Jul -Planted Sep Sep Sep Sep Sep Mar Jun Dec Mar Jun Dec Mar Jun Dec Mar Dec Mar Jun Dec Areas Jun Sow grassland onto prepared soil.
-Wildflower mixture at 10g per Semisquare metre or 10kg per Hectare.
-To achieve an even sowing, bulk with an inert carrier such as sand and sow at half rate in two improved Neutral directions.
+Ecological Management Plan 1 - 5 year maintenance schedule Dates Year 0 (2011) Year 2 (2013) Year 3 (2014) Year 4 (2015) Year 5 (2016) Year 1 (2012) Oct Task Description Oct Habitat or Jan Apr Jul Jan Apr Jul -Oct Jan Apr Jul -Oct Jan Apr Jul -Jan Apr Jul -Oct Jan Apr Jul -Oct Planted Sep Sep Sep Sep Sep Mar Jun Sep Dec Mar Dec Mar Jun Dec Mar Jun Dec Mar Dec Mar Jun Dec Areas Jun Jun Sow grassland onto prepared soil.
+Semi-Wildflower mixture at 10g per square improved metre or 10kg per Hectare.
+To achieve an Neutral even sowing, bulk with an inert carrier such as sand and sow at half rate in two Grassland directions.
 Sow on the surface and do not rake or harrow in.
-One or two passes with a Cambridge (ribbed) roll will firm and level Grassland the surface and create good seed soil contact.
+One or two passes with a Cambridge (ribbed) roll will firm and level the surface and create good seed soil contact.
+Translocation of reptiles to area in the east of the site, away from the main built development, in accordance with the Method Statement presented in ES Appendix 7.5.
 Grassland should be left un-cut during the summer months (March to September) a single cut each November/December will be of most benefit to reptiles.
 A hand strimmer is recommended to undertake this operation.
 The cuttings should be taken away or removed to a compost area on the site.
-The cut material produced will usually need to be removed from grassland to prevent die back of the sward and increase nutrient loading.
+The cut material produced will usually need to be removed from grassland to prevent die back of the sward and increased nutrient loading.
 If the cuttings have no use they can be heaped in a hidden corner of the site where in time they will provide a food source for a host fungi and invertebrate species.
-Scrub control of the woodland edges should be undertaken to impede encroachment on the grassland and should not be allowed to reach a height that cause overshadowing.
+Scrub control of the woodland edges should be undertaken to impede encroachment on the grassland and should not be allowed to reach a height that could cause overshadowing.

-Dates Year 1 (2014) Year 2 (2015)) Year 3 (2016) Year 4 (2017) Year 5 (2018)) Habitat or Planted Areas Task Description Jan - Mar Apr - Jun Jul - Sep Oct - Dec Jan - Mar Apr - Jun Jul - Sep Oct - Dec Jan - Mar Apr - Jun Jul - Sep Oct - Dec Jan - Mar Apr - Jun Jul - Sep Oct - Dec Jan - Mar Apr - Jun Jul - Sep Oct - Dec Ponds, Wetland Areas Selective removal of the most dominant competitive aquatic and marginal plants.
+Dates Year 1 (2012) Year 2 (2013) Year 3 (2014) Year 4 (2015) Year 5 (2016) 1 Habitat or Task Description Jan Apr Jul - Oct - Jan Apr Jul - Oct - Jan Apr Jul - Oct - Jan Apr Jul - Oct - Jan Apr Jul - Oct Planted - - Sep Dec - - Sep Dec Areas Mar Jun Mar Jun · Mar Jun Mar Jun - Mar Jun Ponds, Wetland Areas Selective removal of the most dominant competitive aquatic and marginal plants.
 All aquatic pond material should be left at the edge of the pond overnight before being removed offsite or to a compost area, so any aquatic fauna can migrate back to the pond.
-Dredging of pond material (i.e. silt).
-All material should be left at the edge of the pond over night before being removed offsite so any aquatic fauna can migrate back to the pond.
-Marginal and wetland vegetation may need to be thinned to impede encroachment of the pond area and halt degradation of the pond habitat.
-A strimmer is ideal.
-Cuttings should be removed offsite or composted onsite.
-During annual maintenance any fish that may have colonised the pond should be removed immediately to preserve the biodiversity of this habitat.